 The Associate in Arts in Liberal Arts is a part-time degree program created for adults who would like to complete an associate's degree with the option to complete a bachelor's degree at a later time.

 About the Program

 The Associate in Arts in Liberal Arts allows part time students to complete their core liberal arts requirements at a pace that is comfortable for them.
-Working with advisors in the University of Hartford's Center for Adult Academic Services, students can determine how their prior credits will apply and whether they may qualify for CLEP and DANTES exams or the LINCS program to earn credit for life experience.
+Working with advisors in the University of Hartford's Adult Academic Services, students can determine how their prior credits will apply and whether they may qualify for alternative forms of credit.

 Courses are offered year-round on the University of Hartford's campus.

 In order to complete the Associate in Arts in Liberal Arts degree, students must satisfy these requirements:

 - completion of a minimum of 60 credits that satisfy the distribution spread of the degree requirements